slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Understand who are the buyers and the sellers and their motivations.
 It's very different from value investing.
 Understand that Investments are competing with each other.

-HINT: How to spot good investments?
+HINT: How to spot good investments AKA buy low/sell high?

 > *'You’re looking for a mispriced gamble.'
 'You should remember that good ideas are rare.
 When the odds are greatly in your favor, bet heavily.' -- Charlie Munger*